verdaux/BookNotes/Phrases/Impressors 10.md

 - [ ] Did I catch you on a bad day?
 Or you always this cheerful?
 - [ ] That's a very astute observation coming from a dumb guy
 - [ ] I desire violently and I wait. - Anais Nin.
+- [ ] I am full of wounds and still standing on my feet.